Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 TODO: request/response models should account for headers and path and query parameters.

-Plural model names usually will refer to the bare resource (`GetProposisionsIn` for `propositions/1`) while singular refer to entities in the resource (`GetPropositionIn` for `propositions/1`.
+Plural model names usually will refer to the bare resource (`GetPropositionsIn` for `propositions`) while singular refer to entities in the resource (`GetPropositionIn` for `propositions/1`.

 ## `Persisted` entities